devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 🔑 **Key points**

-- GitHub support representing releases as part of its core functionality.
+- GitHub supports representing releases as part of its core functionality.
 - Add GitHub releases to your CI pipeline.

 ---